 - Marionette lines (creases running from the bottom of the nose to the corners of the mouth)

-- Loose skin around the chin, giving the appearance of a double chin
+- Loose skin and jowls around the jawline, sometimes giving the appearance of a double chin

 - Loose skin and deep creases in the neck

 Patients undergoing a facelift should be in relatively good health with significant signs of aging.
-Those with subtle signs may want to consider less invasive cosmetic treatments—such as BOTOX® Cosmetic or JUVÉDERM®—to ward off the aging process.
-A facelift will help patients regain their youthful appearance to more accurate reflect their vitality and energy at any age.
+Those who show subtle signs of aging may want to consider less invasive cosmetic treatments—such as BOTOX® Cosmetic or JUVÉDERM®—to ward off the aging process.

 How is the Facelift Procedure Performed?